AnyPPG: An ECG-Guided PPG Foundation Model Trained on Over 100,000 Hours of Recordings for Holistic Health Profiling: Acknowledgements

-This work was supported by the Beijing Natural Science Foundation (QY23040), the National Natural Science Foundation of China (62102008), and the Research Project of Peking University in the State Key Laboratory of Vascular Homeostasis and Remodeling (2025-SKLVHR-YCTS-02).
+This work is supported by the National Natural Science Foundation of China (62102008, 62172018), CCF-Tencent Rhino-Bird Open Research Fund (CCF-Tencent RAGR20250108), CCF-Zhipu Large Model Innovation Fund (CCF-Zhipu202414), PKU-OPPO Fund (BO202301, BO202503), Research Project of Peking University in the State Key Laboratory of Vascular Homeostasis and Remodeling (2025-SKLVHR-YCTS-02), Beijing Municipal Science and Technology Commission (Z251100000725008), Prevention and Control of Emerging and Major Infectious Diseases-National Science and Technology Major Project (2025ZD01906000, 2025ZD01906004), Capital’s Funds for Health Improvement and Research (CFH2026-1-4092), Beijing Natural Science Foundation (QY26080).
+We also thank Liwei Liu and Guowei Li from Huawei Technologies Co., Ltd for valuable discussions.